narduzz2/ultralytics/docs/en/modes/track.md

 ### When should I use TrackTrack instead of BoT-SORT or ByteTrack?

-TrackTrack is a good choice when identity preservation is critical especially in crowded scenes with frequent occlusion.
+TrackTrack is a good choice when identity preservation is critical, especially in crowded scenes with frequent occlusion.
 It combines multiple cues (HMIoU, ReID, confidence projection, corner-angle distance) from each track's perspective and solves the association with an iterative threshold, which helps high-quality matches lock in first.
 Track-Aware Initialization (TAI) also suppresses duplicate spawns before a new ID is created, reducing ID fragmentation.
 ByteTrack remains the fastest option for simple scenes, BoT-SORT is a strong general-purpose baseline with optional ReID, and TrackTrack trades a bit of overhead for better behavior under occlusion and crowding.
 Enable it with `tracker="tracktrack.yaml"`:

 !!! example